algorithmica-org/algorithmica/content/english/hpc/simd/shuffling.md

 ![](../img/filter.svg)

+The loop performance is relatively low — taking 4 CPU cycles per iteration —  because, on this particular CPU (Zen 2), `movemask`, `permute`, and `store` have low throughput and all have to go through the same execution port (P2).
+On most other platforms, you can expect it to be ~2x faster.

-This operation is considerably faster on AVX-512: it has a special "[compress](_mm512_mask_compress_epi32)" instruction that takes a vector of data and a mask and writes its unmasked elements contiguously.
-It makes a huge difference in algorithms that rely on various filtering subroutines.
+Filtering can also be implemented considerably faster on AVX-512: it has a special "[compress](_mm512_mask_compress_epi32)" instruction that takes a vector of data and a mask and writes its unmasked elements contiguously.
+It makes a huge difference in algorithms that rely on various filtering subroutines, such as quicksort.

 <!--